EU free-trade states urge quick resolution of Chinese solar dispute

 EU ministers will discuss the issue over lunch in Luxembourg, and Denmark said it would make it clear it doubted if there was evidence of illegal Chinese trade subsidies.

-“We’re very much against using trade defense mechanisms unless we can really show there is evidence that they are using subsidies, and we cannot do that,” said Danish Trade Minister Pia Olsen Dyhr.
+“We’re very much against using trade defence mechanisms unless we can really show there is evidence that they are using subsidies, and we cannot do that,” said Danish Trade Minister Pia Olsen Dyhr.

-De Gucht has said that China subsidizes “nearly everything” and wants to force Beijing to respect rules set by the World Trade Organization in Geneva.
-The Commission has also warned China that it is ready to launch an investigation on Chinese telecom equipment manufacturers Huawei HWT.UL and ZTE (000063.SZ) if they do not negotiate.
+De Gucht has said that China subsidises “nearly everything” and wants to force Beijing to respect rules set by the World Trade Organisation in Geneva.
+The Commission has also warned China that it is ready to launch an investigation on Chinese telecom equipment manufacturers Huawei and ZTE if they do not negotiate.